taurus-org/taurus/doc/source/devel/howto_macros/macros_general.rst

       software components

-In practice, however, and specially if you don't come from a programming background, writting classes requires a different way of thinking.
+In practice, however, and specially if you don't come from a programming background, writing classes requires a different way of thinking.
 It will also require you to extend your knowledge in terms of syntax of a programming language.

 Furthermore, most tasks you will probably need to execute as macros, often don't fit the class paradigm that object-oriented languages offer.
-If you are writting a sequencial procedure to run an experiment then you are probably better of writting a python function which does the job plain and simple.
+If you are writing a sequencial procedure to run an experiment then you are probably better of writing a python function which does the job plain and simple.

 One reason to write a macro as a class is if, for example, you want to extend the behaviour of the :class:`~sardana.macroserver.macros.standard.mv` macro.
-In this case, probably you would want to *extend* the existing macro by writting your own macro class which *inherits* from the original macro and this way benefit from most of the functionallity already existing in the original macro.
+In this case, probably you would want to *extend* the existing macro by writing your own macro class which *inherits* from the original macro and this way benefit from most of the functionallity already existing in the original macro.